AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-project-content-package-structure.md

 <filter root="/apps/my-app-packages"/>
 ```

-If multiple `/apps/*-packages` are used in the embeddeds targets, then they all must be enumerated here.
+If multiple `/apps/*-packages` are used in the embedded targets, then they all must be enumerated here.

 ### 3rd Party Maven Repositories {#xml-3rd-party-maven-repositories}